SarvarKh/ofn-wiki/Orientation.md

 ***
 ### Order Cycles <a id="ordercycles">

 Order Cycles are a key organising principle.
-Once the basic order cycle structure is in place (est. end February 2013), any Enterprise will be able to coordinate an Order Cycle, which means:
+Once the order cycle structure is in place (and basic multi-tenancy implemented), any Enterprise will be able to coordinate an Order Cycle, which means:
 *  Set date and time that orders will open and close
 *  Select suppliers and products to make available in that order cycle
 *  Select one or more outgoing Distributors (that determine the options customers have for collecting or getting their orders delivered)